As an Amazon Associate, we earn commission from qualifying purchases

-Synthetic latex, on the other hand, does not get harvested from trees, but instead produced in chemical laboratories.
+Synthetic latex, on the other hand, does not get harvested from trees but instead is produced in chemical laboratories.
 This product is petroleum-based.
-The technical name is SBR, or styrene-butadiene rubber.
-Chemists do a remarkable job of simulating the molecules of natural latex, as synthetic latex looks and feels the same as or very close to all-natural latex.
+The technical name is SBR or styrene-butadiene rubber.
+Chemists do a remarkable job of simulating the molecules of natural latex, as synthetic latex looks and feel the same as or very close to all-natural latex.

 In between all-natural latex and synthetic latex lies blended latex, a combination of rubber and SBR.
 Commercial mattresses have this more often than not.
 This kind of material has many fans who argue it offers the best of both worlds, namely that the synthetic components bring resilience, durability, and firmness, while the natural portion of the blend counters this with softness, cool feel, and air-ability.

 Do you wonder why they don’t just tell the exact truth?
-Well, it’s because calling something ‘natural’ right now does wonders with consumers.
-Shoppers are more than happy to pay a premium for something they think is kind to the Earth and brings natural, healthy materials and ingredients into their home.
-By glossing over the petroleum-based parts of their blend, they can reap the rewards of something all natural without it actually being authentic.
+Well, it’s because calling something ‘natural’ right now does wonder for consumers.
+Shoppers are more than happy to pay a premium for something they think is kind to the Earth and brings natural, healthy materials and ingredients into their homes.
+By glossing over the petroleum-based parts of their blend, they can reap the rewards of something all-natural without it actually being authentic.